stayhungry1/FIQA/README.md

 ## Database
 The database is password protected.
 Please send a download application email to liutie@buaa.edu.cn together with your name, affiliation and usage.
+Thanks a lot!

 ## Reference